Deadly Mushroom Poisoning Incident – April 2024

 This email is to bring to clients’ attention a very serious situation that recently started after the Thursday hike on March 28.

 Extremely sadly, and unprecedented in the 13 years I’ve been hiking – my brother’s dog fell sick on Friday, March 29, after hiking the day before.
-This led to multiple vet visits with inaccurate diagnoses and treatment, and ultimately Rex passing away in the hospital on Tuesday morning, April 2, from liver toxicity that led to liver failure.
+This led to multiple vet visits with inaccurate diagnoses and treatment, and ultimately Ringo passing away in the hospital on Tuesday morning, April 2, from liver toxicity that led to liver failure.
 This is an unprecedented and extremely sad situation, and something that could have been prevented with an early and accurate diagnosis and treatment.

 To give you the most valuable information upfront – the veterinarian and I came to the conclusion on Friday that it’s very possible that Rex ingested poisonous mushrooms on the hike, but was treated for an upset stomach instead.
 I’m going to share the story below, as well as what I will be doing to prevent this from happening again, and signs to be aware of, as well as what can be done at the veterinarian or animal hospital.